meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 The solution to both of these limitations is to restructure the activity recording and CC issuance such that no round contracts are required at all.
-This can be done by summarizing activity records for 10' intervals of ledger effective time that are far enough in the past so that no new activity records can be created within that interval.
+This can be done by summarizing activity records for 10 minute intervals of ledger effective time that are far enough in the past so that no new activity records can be created within that interval.